 In the beginning our record was 13 times I had to return to pop dummy back in.
 Now it is only likely to happen once or twice before Jax is fast asleep.
 As he gets older and can hold his dummy on his own this will reduce again.

 Note: if he is crying hysterically and is not able to be settled using the above then of course pick him up, controlled crying is a myth!
-Try to settle him by holding him upright, not lying in your arms as this will signal food and also that nap time is over.
+Try to settle him by holding him upright, not lying in your arms as this will signal food (if breast-fed) and also that nap time is over.
 Also, important to note that after a couple of weeks he will start to get smarter and learn that if he cries enough you will pick him up.
 Really try not to pick him up until your mama-instinct tells you enough is enough.

 Once baby has the required amount of sleep – usually 2 or 3 cycles or around 1-2hrs depending on age you can bring baby into a lit room for the next feed and play.